iamsenorespana/docker/README.md

-# Technologies for building a born on the cloud startup
+# Building a born on the cloud startup

 The technology barrier for startups is lower than ever with easy access to cloud services and mature open source technologies.
 In this post, I will talk about my vision for building a container-based cloud solution, focusing on open source technologies in a vendor agnostic approach.
 It will cover key functional and non-functional requirements, from logging, monitoring, security and application development.
 I don't have an idea for my startup at this time, but I consider that a small detail in the overall big picture :)